iTwin/itwinjs-core/docs/overview/index.md

 ## Documentation Overview

-This website is organized into sections by tabs at top of each page.
+This website is organized into sections by tabs at the top of each page.

 * You are currently looking at the Overview page.
 Start here.
 * Please read the [Getting Started](../getting-started/index.md) page to install prerequisites for developers and for suggestions for background reading.